 Membership Renewal Marketing: Five Things to Know and Do

 For many associations, now is the time when it can become more important than ever to ramp up membership renewal marketing.
 For those that renew memberships annually, the end of the year can be one final push to ensure that you are retaining your members and still getting your message across about the benefits and services they can receive by joining your organization for another year.
 There is a lot to consider when it comes to the renewal process, and even more to consider by looking beyond just this final push.
-Read below for five things to know and do to maintain success in your renewal process.
+Read below for five things to know and do to maintain success in your membership renewal process.

 1) Renewal Marketing is a 365 Day Job